neyho/eywa-frontend/README.md

 EYWA frontend client uses _react-oidc-context_ library to authenticate user. _react-oidc-context_ doesn't allow http OIDC endpoints as OIDC specification explicitly requires TLS.
 Only ```http://localhost``` and ```http://127.0.0.1``` are allowed.

+# Why not opensource?

+### Timing Isn't Right
+Our frontend codebase is currently around **30k lines of code**.
+It’s an internal tool with limited documentation, containing advanced concepts closely tied to **EYWA Core**, such as:

+- **Modeling** - Not just ERD Data models
+- **EYWA DB** -  which tracks differences between remote and local states while offering built-in operations like stack/slice/delete GraphQL mutations directly through client-side commits.

+For a better development experience, these concepts need to be **isolated** and **well-documented**.
+However, this requires significant effort and, at this point, we haven’t received sufficient feedback indicating that this is a priority for the community.

+If you find **EYWA** and its ecosystem relevant, we’d love your support!
+- **Star this repository** or [EYWA Core](#) to show interest and help us prioritize.

+For those looking to explore, [Toddler](https://github.com/gersak/toddler) is a great place to start!